Epidemiologic considerations around a case-control study of oxytocin (mis?)use and baby survival.

 A team of researchers from CISMAC (see side bar) have been involved in a nested, case-control study.
 The study is a good example of researcher curiosity in action.

 The researchers were previously involved in a cluster randomised controlled trial evaluating the Indian Integrated Management of Neonatal and Childhood Illness (IMNCI) programme (see side bar for more info).
 The researchers noticed something interesting and unexpected in women’s reports of their birth experience: a surprising number reported “receiving an injection to increase their pain”.

 Further investigation showed this to be injections of oxytocics to hasten birth and reduce bleeding.
 They realised that their data gave them a unique opportunity to provide scientific data about the potential negative effects of using such drugs before birth without adequate monitoring facilities.

-The study’s important results were published in the Journal of Epidemiology in September 2020.
+The study’s important results were published in Epidemiology in September 2020.

 Learn more about the study and results